 - mammals — tracking, and skull and scat ID

-- birds — physiology, evolution, behaviour, species ID
+- birds — physiology, evolution, behavior, species ID

 - amphibians and reptiles — taxonomy, ecology, habitat, ID